 16.0 Signing Authority

-16.1 The signing authorities on behalf of the Society shall be any two of the Chairperson, Vice-Chairperson and Treasurer, and General Manager.
+16.1 The signing authorities on behalf of the Society shall be any two of the Chairperson, Vice-Chairperson and Treasurer, and Executive Director.
 The Directors may revise or add to this list of authorized signing authorities through a motion at a regular meeting of the Board of Directors.

 16.2 On behalf of the Society and its activities, the signing officers shall have the authority: